UliBartels/RSP_final_project/readme_gliu.md

         ros2 launch final_project burger_setup.launch.py

    Note: it is common to have errors related to the `v4l2` package on burger.
-This package deals with Logitech Webcam, since the default Raspberry Pi Camera module is not working!
+This package deals with Logitech Webcam, since the default Raspberry Pi Camera module did not work for Ubuntu 20.04!
 Once everything is up and running, you should see something similar to the screenshot below.
 ![](./docs/Turtlebot_Running.png)
 2. On your PC, open up a terminal and run the `real_world_multibots.launch` file.
    Go to your workspace and source the corresponding `.sh` file.